scalar-labs/scalardb/docs/backup-restore.md

 **Cosmos DB**

 You must create a Cosmos DB account with a continuous backup policy enabled to use point-in-time restore (PITR) feature.
 Backups are created continuously after it is enabled.
-To specify a transactionally-consistent restore point, please pause the Scalar DB application of a Cosmos DB as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
+To specify a transactionally-consistent restore point, please pause the Scalar DB application of a Cosmos DB as described [here](#transactionally-consistent-backups-during-pause-duration).

 **DynamoDB**

 You must enable the point-in-time recovery (PITR) feature for DynamoDB tables.
 If you use [Scalar DB Schema Loader](https://github.com/scalar-labs/scalardb/tree/master/schema-loader) for creating schema, it enables PITR feature for tables by default.
-To specify a transactionally-consistent restore point, please pause the Scalar DB application of a DynamoDB as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
+To specify a transactionally-consistent restore point, please pause the Scalar DB application of a DynamoDB as described [here](#transactionally-consistent-backups-during-pause-duration).

 ## Restore Backup